 The element has 4 interaction areas, (1, 2, 3, 4), which are hidden by default and are displayed only after hovering on the element.

 When you click on one of the areas, a related element should appear on the side of the areas node on which the click was made.
+Link between the elements should be created as well.

-Alongside the 4 interactive areas, there should be “edit” button and “delete” button which are shown only when element is on hover.
+Alongside the 4-interactive-areas, there should be “edit” button and “delete” button for the element which are shown only when element is on hover.

 The following features should be implemented for the elements: